Arts in Nature

 Artist in Residence Program

-Established in 1980, this internationally renowned program has awarded numerous artists opportunities to live and create works inspired by Bernheim’s wondrous natural environment.
+Established in 1980, this internationally renowned program has awarded visual artists of all media the opportunity to live and create works inspired by Bernheim’s wondrous natural environment.
 The work created through this program connects visitors to new and exciting experiences that spark curiosity and ignite wonder while expressing the artistic side of Bernheim.

-Up to 4 artists are selected for residencies at Bernheim on an annual basis.
-Residency periods are between 6 weeks and 2 months and each comes with a $2,500 stipend.
-One residency is always dedicated to a regional artist currently living in Kentucky or nearby counties; and one residency is dedicated to an artist whose work addresses environmental issues and climate change.
+Up to 4 artists are selected for residencies at Bernheim annually.
+One residency is always dedicated to an artist currently living in Kentucky or nearby counties in Southern Indiana, and one residency is dedicated to an artist whose work addresses environmental issues and the climate crisis.

 Environmental Artist in Residence